 Imagine you have received five checks from your customers for five different invoices.
 You record these payments in Wave, marking the payment account as 'Checking'.
 If you now switch to Transactions and filter to just your Checking account, you will see the five individual transactions.
 Let's say they are for $100, $200, $300, $400 and $500 ($1,500 in total).

 After lunch, you drive down to the bank and deposit the checks.
 The cashier enters them as a single amount.

-Later, when you are reconciling your bank statement, you see a deposit of $1,500 hitting the bank, but you don't have a matching $1,500 transaction in Wave.
+Later, when you are reconciling your bank statement, you see a deposit of $1,500, but you don't have a matching $1,500 transaction in Wave.
 Instead, you need to find the five individual transactions that make up this amount.